styxlab/gatsby-theme-try-ghost/packages/gatsby-transformer-rehype/README.md

 - `options.emitParseErrors`
 - `options.verbose`

-The details of the rehype options above can be found in [`rehype-parse`'s documentation](https://github.com/rehypejs/rehype/tree/master/packages/rehype-parse#options).
+The details of the rehype options above can be found in the [rehype-parse documentation](https://github.com/rehypejs/rehype/tree/master/packages/rehype-parse#options).

-This transformer is most useful when combined with Gatsby rehype plugins which you can install to customize how HTML is processed.
+This transformer is most useful when combined with Gatsby **rehype plugins** which you can install to customize how HTML is transformed.
 The following `gatsby-rehype-*` plugins are soon available

 - `gatsby-rehype-prismjs`
 - `gatsby-rehype-ghost-links`